-where again the choice of the sign of $p_t$ is determined by the consideration of light rays originating at the observer toward the black hole (e.g. they are directed toward the observer's past).
-Moreover, $p_r<0$ and the sign of $p_\vartheta$ will be taken positive to determine the upper edge of the shadow and negative for the determination of the lower edge.
+where the choice of $p_t>0$ and $p_r<0$ is determined by the consideration of light rays coming from the observer toward the black hole (e.g. they are directed toward the observer's past).
+Moreover, the sign of $p_\vartheta$ will be taken positive to determine the upper edge of the shadow and negative for the determination of the lower edge.

 As the observer is located at finite position $(r_O,\vartheta_O)$, the observed frequency $\omega_{obs}$ will not be equal to $\omega_\infty$, but they are related by

 where the right hand side is evaluated at $(r_O,\vartheta_O)$.
 Insertion of \eqref{eq:SH_p} into the HJ equation \eqref{eq:SH_HJ} yields the following first-order equations of motion for the photon,